- Location: Alaska

 If you lose your Alaska driver's license while out of state, you can receive a temporary license by mail or fax.
 This way you can legally drive until you return to Alaska and obtain a new license.

-To apply, just download and fill out the temporary license application form and mail or fax it to:
+To apply, just download and fill out the State of Alaska Request for a Temporary License or an Extension (Form 481) and mail or fax it to:

 - State of Alaska